ujjwalkumar1212/Project-Charter-Group-D/index.md

 Week 2 - REQUIRED: $1100  ($200 in-class + 3 commits, each worth 4 hours for $300)
 (Copy, paste and just keep adding to it each week.... by the end, you will have a record of all your contributions).

 Present project budget table here.

 - Budget must be by phase by team role.
-- For each role, assume each contributor will be working 10-12 billable hours per week for 15 weeks per semester
+- For each role, assume each contributor will be working 10-12 billable hours per week for 15 weeks per semester.
 - Use real-world billing rates.
 A company must bill you at twice your salary or more - practice proving your worth.
 - Within the team, be specific on what each role will contribute to the budget and how this will be documented.

 ## Risk

 The following have been identified as risks that could contribute to not making scope, budget, or schedule:

 - The client changes requirements mid-project...
+- Early and effective communication of project issues to organization and project stakeholders.
+- An effective team building tool, as team buy-in and acceptance is assured.

+To control Risk management we have to follow certain principles:

+The organization-mandated risk management framework is reviewed and tailored to define the project risk management plan when the project is initiated.
+The risk management plan includes these definitions and guidelines:

+- List of possible risk sources and categories
+- Impact and probability matrix
+- Risk reduction and action plan
+- Risk threshold and metrics

 ## Acceptance criteria

+- Backup and Restore testing have to been completed successfully.
+- All requirements have to be formally approved.
+- User acceptance testing (UAT) has to be completed.
+- The Senior User/Project Executive has to be signed off on user acceptance testing.

 - For each story, enumerate and clearly describe the acceptance criteria.
 - Be specific - your client may have a very different definition of vague words.